 The History of Charity and Philanthropy

 The Greek origin of the word ‘Philanthropy’ means love of humanity and kindness towards less fortunate people.
 Ancient Civilizations ranging from Chinese, Hindu, Greek, and the Abrahamic religions have all exercised the practice of giving.
-More than 800 years ago, philosopher Moses Maimonides shaped the core principle of charitable practice with the ‘Golden Ladder of Charity, valuing the virtue of anonymous giving.
+More than 800 years ago, philosopher Moses Maimonides shaped the core principle of charitable practice with the ‘Golden Ladder of Charity’, valuing the virtue of anonymous giving.
+The Golden Ladder is a code of charity which outlines the moral differences of ‘giving cheerfully’, ‘giving reluctantly’, and ‘giving anonymously.’

 The history of charity laws

-The Charitable Uses Act of 1601 in the United Kingdom created a list of charitable purposes prioritizing poor relief, which vaguely defined a charitable mission: what a charity is, and how to evaluate a charitable organization legally.
-In the 19th century, Lord Macnaghten, in Pemsel’s case, revised the list into four ‘heads of charity’: relief of poverty, advancement of education, religion, and other purposes beneficial to the community.
+In 1601, the United Kingdom passed The Charitable Uses Act of 1601 which vaguely defined what a charity is, and set parameters for how to evaluate a charitable organization legally.
+In the 19th century, Lord Macnaghten, in Pemsel’s case, revised the list into the four ‘heads of charity’: relief of poverty, advancement of education, religion, and other purposes beneficial to the community.
 Consequently, organizations that wholly fulfilled one or more of these four purposes were legally recognized as charities.
 As the first legal definition of charity in law, the preamble provided a foundation for the principles of charity which philanthropists still practice in the 21st century.
 As a result of this definition, lawmakers decided to enforce these principles through regulatory frameworks.
 In the early 19th century, Commissioners successfully gathered information on English charities' assets and actions to monitor these organizations.

 After centuries of progress in using charity as a method to empower the oppressed and the impoverished, the United Kingdom Income Tax Act of 1799 exempted any charitable organization from paying the new income tax.
 The United States Revenue Act of 1913 provided a federal income tax exemption for charitable contributions, allowing the wealthy to make efficacious donations.
 In 1936, the exemption of charitable gifts from taxation prompted the emergence of the non-profit sector.
 In 1953, the U.S. Supreme Court enabled corporate philanthropy.
 To marshal this process, the U.K. and Wales implemented the Charities Act of 1960, which enforced charity registration and strengthened the Charity Commission's jurisdiction over the charity sector by enabling investigations upon charities.
 Since then, charity supervision became a cornerstone of modern charity law as the remit of these commissions grew.
 In the 20th century, despite existing charities in other countries, the U.S. and the U.K. were the first to establish these definitions and tax exemptions.